Beyond Kimchee

 All About Korean Rice

-Having four very distinct seasons with a very long cold winter and steep mountains covering 70% of its land, Korea is a difficult place to grow rice.
-Those seasonal and geographical challenges and limitations, however, have made Koreans to work diligently and effectively in time management.
+Having four very distinct seasons with a long period of cold winter, and steep mountains covering 70% of its land, Korea is a difficult place to grow rice.
+Those seasonal and geographical challenges and limitations, however, have made Koreans to work diligently and effectively in time management to grow rice.

 Throughout their history, Koreans have disciplined themselves with one life principle: if you don’t work diligently in the rice field during the spring and summer time, the fall harvest will be affected, and you will not have enough rice to sustain life through the long winter.